toolleeo/cli-apps/README.md

 * [hiSHtory](https://github.com/ddworken/hishtory) - A better shell history that stores context (directory, succeeded or failed, how long it took, etc).
 The history is stored locally and end-to-end encrypted for syncing to other computers.
 * [hstr](https://github.com/dvorka/hstr) - A tool for managing the history, powerful visual search and execution of previous commands, history editing capabilities.

+## <a name="launcher"></a>Command launchers

+Tools to launch/execute programs, either interactively, automatically, in parallel, etc..

+* [Gaze](https://github.com/wtetsu/gaze) - Runs a command, right after you save a file.
+* [hypershell](https://github.com/holepunchto/hypershell) - Spawn shells anywhere.
+Fully peer-to-peer, authenticated, and end to end encrypted.
+* [lmt](https://github.com/Rohansjamadagni/lmt) - A program that can be used to run applications with resource limits enforced using cgroupsv2 on Linux; it allows to set limits on CPU usage, memory usage, and the number of cores for a process.
+* [mprocs](https://github.com/pvolok/mprocs) - mprocs runs multiple commands in parallel and shows output of each command separately.
+* [Mxflow-cli](https://github.com/metaory/mxflow-cli) - A modern, general purpose CLI task runner with human readable yaml config file.
+* [parallel](https://www.gnu.org/software/parallel/) - A shell tool from GNU for executing jobs in parallel using one or more computers, it can split the input and pipe it into commands in parallel.
+* [procmux](https://github.com/napisani/procmux) - A TUI utility for running multiple commands in parallel in easily switchable terminals.
+* [rofi](https://github.com/davatorium/rofi) - A window switcher, application launcher and dmenu replacement.
+* [sake](https://github.com/alajmo/sake) - A command runner for local and remote hosts.
+You define servers and tasks in sake.yaml file and then run the tasks on the servers.
+* [Task](https://taskfile.dev/) - A task runner / simpler Make alternative written in Go.
+* [task-spooler](http://vicerveza.homeunix.net/~viric/soft/ts/) - A Unix batch system that can be used to add the Linux commands to the queue and execute them one after the other in numerical order (ascending order, to be precise).
+This can be very useful when you have to run a lots of commands, but you don't want to waste time waiting for one command to finish and run the next command.
+You can queue it all up and Task Spooler will execute them one by one.
+In the mean time, you can do other activities.
+* [taverner](https://github.com/vagos/taverner) - CLI launcher menu for games (or anything), the UNIX way.
+* [Violet](https://github.com/braheezy/violet) - Colorful TUI frontend to run Vagrant commands.

 ## <a name="multimedia"></a>Multimedia

 Programs to specifically deal audio/video files.